Quick Answer

 On tables and menus

-Jason manages a fast-casual lunch spot and places QR codes on table tents.
+A fast-casual lunch spot might place QR codes on table tents.
 The codes link to a promo for online ordering later in the week.
 Customers scan while eating and save the code for later.

 Restaurants often use this approach to shift some demand away from peak hours or toward digital ordering.